 Checklist for Developing a Statement of Values and Code of Ethics

 Independent Sector, the national organization for the nonprofit and philanthropic community, provides this step-by-step guide.

-Model Code of Ethics
+Model Statement of Values

 A code of ethics is more than a document – it is an ongoing process and commitment toward higher standards of excellence.
 View Independent Sector’s model code.

 Complete Guide to Ethics Management

 Carter McNamara provides practical tools for developing ethics guidelines, conflict of interest statements, and general information about best practices for nonprofits.

 Obedience to the Unenforceable